Which place is cheaper, Barcelona or Cadiz?

 In January, Cadiz is generally a little warmer than Barcelona.
-Temperatures in Cadiz average around 13°C (55°F), and Barcelona stays around 9°C (48°F).
+Daily temperatures in Cadiz average around 13°C (55°F), and Barcelona fluctuates around 9°C (48°F).

 Cadiz usually receives more sunshine than Barcelona during winter.
 Cadiz gets 174 hours of sunny skies, while Barcelona receives 146 hours of full sun in the winter.

 In January, Cadiz usually receives more rain than Barcelona.
 Cadiz gets 69 mm (2.7 in) of rain, while Barcelona receives 44 mm (1.7 in) of rain each month for the winter.

 The spring brings many poeple to Cadiz as well as Barcelona.
 Many visitors come to Cadiz in the spring for the beaches and the natural beauty.
 Also, most visitors come to Barcelona for the beaches, the activities around the city, and the natural beauty during these months.